Brazilians dress in shades of white to symbolise an innocent start to the months ahead.

 Brazilians dress in shades of white to symbolise an innocent start to the months ahead.
 In some areas of the country, people place candles on the beach to attract love, money, and peace in the future.

-If you're looking for a more traditional celebration in the capital, why not spend a fantastic and memorable evening at our New Year’s Eve party in London?
+If you're looking for a more traditional celebration in the capital, why not spend a fantastic and memorable evening at one of our New Year’s Eve parties in London?

 Enjoy dinner, drinks, and dancing in a vibrant venue that’s only a short walk from the city’s unforgettable New Year’s Eve fireworks.

-A champagne reception is followed by a four-course dinner and unlimited wine, beer and soft drinks all night and breakfast rolls on New Year’s day, all the while with a Lost Palace of Atlantis theme in the background.
-A more glamorous end to an exciting year can hardly be imagined.
-Need more information?
-Contact our New Year's Eve coordinator.
+A champagne reception is followed by a dinner and unlimited wine, beer and soft drinks all night and breakfast rolls on New Year’s day.